 “Technology provides opportunities for consistent and quick turnaround, which is what clients expect”, says McLean.

 For smaller firms looking to improve their services, McLean advises harnessing that technology to make it work for their clients.
 “The key is to utilise what you have already and to make your IT systems reach their potential”.

 Extending best practice across the firm

 For Coleman Greig, best practice extends not just to the services it provides to its clients, but also to its staff and community.

 More than 50 per cent of the firm’s staff enjoy flexible working arrangements, which provide real career options to a females in the workforce.
 The Coleman Greig Women in Business Forum also provides a popular networking platform for female executives in Western Sydney.

 The firm also boasts a Legal Studies Cadetship Program, which has been operating for 15 years and offers a work-study program for law students at the University of Western Sydney.
 In October, Coleman Greig will launch its Executive Challenge.
 The fundraiser will see more than 200 participants running and cycling to raise funds for Northcott and St. Gabriel’s School, a school for students with hearing impairment and other special needs.

-“We need to be seen as part of the community, to offer educational events, to continue to build a presence in the profession and to continue to attract the best candidates.” which is exactly what Coleman Greig will continue to do.
-Because that’s what successful legal best practice looks like.
+“We need to be seen as part of the community, to offer educational events, to continue to build a presence in the profession and to continue to attract the best candidates.
+Which is exactly what Coleman Greig will continue to do.
+Because that’s what successful legal best practice looks like”, says McLean.